Three ways to support loved ones while they quit smoking

 If someone you care about is quitting tobacco, it can be difficult to know what to say and do.

-BecomeAnEX, a digital quit smoking program hosted by Truth Initiative®, has some tips courtesy of Dr. J. Taylor Hays, M.D., a professor of medicine at the Mayo Clinic College of Medicine and director of the Mayo Clinic’s Nicotine Dependence Center.
+BecomeAnEX, a digital quit smoking program by Truth Initiative®, has some tips courtesy of Dr. J. Taylor Hays, M.D., a professor of medicine at the Mayo Clinic College of Medicine and director of the Mayo Clinic’s Nicotine Dependence Center.
 BecomeAnEX was developed in collaboration with the Mayo Clinic.

 “Being there for your loved one during this difficult time can be challenging.
 But it can make all the difference,” writes Dr. Hays in one of his weekly EX Community blog posts.